 PTAs are allowed to earn interest on their bank accounts.
-PTAs can maintain checking, savings, CDs or other forms of bank accounts.
-If your unit chooses to use online services, proceed with caution, establish internal controls and discuss security measures the bank offers to help reduce risk of fraud and embezzlement.
-Also refer to Electronic Commerce in this guide and in the Finance Quick Reference Guide for more information.
+PTAs can maintain checking, savings, CDs, or other forms of bank accounts.
+If your unit chooses to use online services, proceed with caution, establish internal controls, and discuss security measures, the bank offers to help reduce the risk of fraud and embezzlement.
+Also, refer to Electronic Commerce in this guide and the Finance Quick Reference Guide for more information.

-With many checking accounts some bank branches are offering added security features such as various text and email alerts when either minimum balances are reached, withdrawals are made, etc. It is also worth inquiring on other services they offer when you have or open a new account such as zippered money pouches, security sealed money bags, carbon checks, notary services and more.
-Inquire with your bank what they offer for free, and what items come at an additional cost.
+With many checking accounts, some bank branches offer added security features such as text and email alerts when both minimum balances are reached, and withdrawals are made.
+It is also worth inquiring about other services they offer when you have or open a new account, such as zippered money pouches, security-sealed money bags, carbon checks, and notary services.
+Please inquire with your bank about what they offer for free and what items come at an additional cost.
 Refer to Revenue and Expenses: Bad Check and Other Fees for information on accounting and budgeting for these items.